armory/docs/content/en/cd-as-a-service/concepts/deployment/traffic-management/istio.md

 ## Additional capabilities

-* You have two options for deploying your irtualService and DestinationRule Istio resources:
+* You have two options for deploying your VirtualService and DestinationRule Istio resources:

    1. Separately, before your CD-as-a-Service deployment
    1. As part of your CD-as-a-Service deployment, included in the same directory as your app manifest